pivotal/docs-platform-automation/docs/how-to-guides/creating-a-director-config-file.md

 # Configuring a Director config file

-Extracting a director configuration file, an externalized config that lives outside of Ops Manager, can make it easier to manage multiple foundations as well as help with:
+Extracting a director configuration file, an externalized config that lives outside of VMware Tanzu Operations Manager, can make it easier to manage multiple foundations as well as help with:

 - traceability
 - avoiding configuration drift